operapoints/jet-engine-review/review.md

 - ```R_c``` - 0.02399 $m$
 - ```A_T``` - 0.001548 $m^2$
 - ```R_T``` - 0.02793 $m$
-- ```u_i``` - 98.35 $m/s$
+- ```u_i``` - 127.5 $m/s$

-Resulting in a fuel consumption of 2.8 grams per second, and a specific impulse / effective exhaust velocity of 24973 m/s.
+Resulting in a fuel consumption of 3.6 grams per second, and a specific impulse / effective exhaust velocity of 19757 m/s.

 The final design did not lie along any of these optimization bounds, but I suspect they still were necessary to constrain it.
-Some of the assumptions I made which I'm not sure of are listed:
+The assumptions I made which I'm not sure of are listed:

 - 75% efficiency in turbine and compressor, both are adiabatic
 - $\gamma$ constant as 1.4 even in combustor with $T_t = 1100K$